Tag: vim

 more improvements for my vim fzf series described most recently in the

-there are some benefits to having a fzf command search everywhere in the
+outlined that there are some benefits to having a fzf command search

-home folder, instead of just current working directory.
-Following the setup
+everywhere in the home folder, instead of just current working directory.

-there enables for yanking and pasting lines from the files stored in
+Following the setup there enables for yanking and pasting lines from the

 This post is a continuation of both my